mysociety/caps/README.md

 ## Docker

-This project contains a Compose file, `development.yml`, that uses the Django development server, enables debug mode and maps the local working copy into the container for testing.
+This project contains a Docker Compose file that uses the Django development server, enables debug mode and maps the local working copy into the container for testing.

 If you are using a MapIt API key, add this to your `.env` file, e.g.: `echo 'MAPIT_API_KEY=xxxaaa111222333zzz' >> .env`.